What are Tangible Assets?

 Examples – Land, plant, machinery, vehicles, etc.

-Fixed assets are charged with depreciation due to normal usage, wear and tear, new technology, or unfavorable market conditions.
+Fixed assets are charged with depreciation due to normal usage, wear and tear, new technology, or unfavourable market conditions.

 Short Quiz for Self-Evaluation